BrianGon/stacey-portfolio/README.md

 # Stacey 3.0.0

 ## Overview
+Responsive portfolio style template for Stacey 3.0.0 Modified from the default template for use on my own website and shared here for public usage.

 Stacey takes content from `.yml` files, image files and implied directory structure and generates a website.
 It is a no-database, dynamic website generator.